clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable-Disable.rst

 Opt-in to telemetry
 *******************

-Conversely, to opt-in to the telemetry services, simple enter the opt-in command and start the service:
+Conversely, to opt-in to the telemetry services, simply enter the opt-in command and start the service:

 .. code-block:: console

 	sudo telemctl opt-in
-	sudo telemctl start

-This will remove the file :file:`/etc/telemetrics/opt-out` file if it exists.
+This will remove the file :file:`/etc/telemetrics/opt-out` file if it exists and start the telemetry services.

 Remove the telemetry software bundle
 ************************************